lisu9090/dotnet-react-sample/README.md

 ## Running

-Application has no production evironment yet, therefore you will need to compile source files.
+Application has no production environment yet, therefore you will need to compile source files.

 ### Prerequisites